-SCR's or silicone controlled rectifiers are switching devices for electrical power consisting of thyristors and a control circuit.
+SCR's or silicon controlled rectifiers are switching devices for electrical power consisting of thyristors and a control circuit.
 Since there are no moving parts, this device can switch electrical loads within milliseconds and for millions of times.
 The increased speed allows for choosing between zero cross switching (also called zero-cross firing, burst firing or fast cycling) or phase angle switching.
-Read our FAQ for more information or contact us.
+Read our FAQ for more information or .

 Heater life will be greatly increased by minimizing heater temperature fluctuations because of the less contraction and expansion of the heating elements.
 Electromechanical relays normally switch power every 10-20 sec.
-Shorter power switching cycles will reduce the electromechanical relays life span.
-Contact us for further questions.
+Shorter power switching cycles will reduce the life span. for further questions.

 SCR's are recommended:

 Based on application (constant, variable or inductive resistance loads) different type of power controller are used: